-The IBA Main Campus is a large complex of buildings spread around lush green sprawling lawns, which serves as a backdrop to an extremely conducive environment for academic pursuit.
+The IBA Main Campus is a large complex of buildings spread around lush green sprawling lawns, which serves as backdrop to an extremely conducive environment for academic pursuit.
 It houses the program offices, faculty offices, a library, an auditorium, two computer labs and eleven classrooms.
+The Main Campus is now equipped with two generators i.e., 250KvA and 150KvA, supporting all the built facilities at the campus.